 Higher Incomes Pay Most of the Federal Income Taxes; For Most Low-to-Middle Income Americans, Federal Income Tax Isn’t the Problem

-Keeping in mind the data differs a little depending on if we are talking about tax filing households, tax filing individuals, or simply tax units (households and individuals): Roughly speaking, according to the TaxPolicyCenter (TPC) data presented below, in America the bottom 45% of earners pay nothing or have a negative tax rate (they get money back) on average, and the next 40% have tax rates in the single digits on average.
+Keeping in mind the data differs a little depending on which study of which year we are looking at (see the citations), and differs if we are talking about tax filing households, tax filing individuals, or simply tax units (households and individuals): Roughly speaking, according to the TaxPolicyCenter (TPC) data presented below, in America the bottom 45% of earners pay nothing or have a negative tax rate (they get money back) on average, and the next 40% have tax rates in the single digits on average.

 Although specific numbers are hard to cite, the TPC data presented below shows that in total, nearly half (about 45%) of Americans don’t pay any federal income taxes at all under the current tax code (they have an effective federal income tax rate of zero or less).

 Given the facts, it is correct to sum this up by saying “the majority of American families pay little to no federal income tax” (the 40% who pays none plus the 40% who pays little to none = majority) and “the majority of Americans pay little to no federal income tax”.
 With that said, phrasing it as “over half of Americans pay little to no income tax”, the phrasing we settled on here, paints an accurate picture without having to quickly follow up the statement with sometimes complicated facts and figures .

 Do the Rich Pay a Disproportionate Share of Taxes?